Conscious leaders for a redrawn world

 As conscious leaders –

 - How is what you’re creating through your organization adding to the net benefit of humanity?
 In a decade?
-In half a century?
+Over half a century?
 In a hundred years?
 A thousand?

 - What are your views on growth?
 How much is sufficient?
 What is enough?